mapbox/mapbox-gl-language/README.md

-# Mapbox GL Browser Language
+# Mapbox GL Language

-Switch map language in Mapbox GL JS to the local browser language.
+Switch the language of your style in Mapbox GL JS.

 ## Usage

-**mapbox-gl-browser-language** is a [Mapbox GL JS plugin](https://www.mapbox.com/blog/build-mapbox-gl-js-plugins/) that you can easily add on top of your map.
+**mapbox-gl-language** is a [Mapbox GL JS plugin](https://www.mapbox.com/blog/build-mapbox-gl-js-plugins/) that you can easily add on top of your map.
 Check `index.html` for a complete example.

 Make sure to include the JS files.